 Will it win or die?
 The direct Martin connection obviously boosts the show’s profile, but not necessarily its odds of following in Thrones’ footsteps.
 The previous adaptation struggled to recreate the thrills of Aliens, which was released just one year prior, and fell flat.
-Executive producers Doug Liman and Dexter’s Daniel Cerone will have to work hard just to keep Nightflyers afloat, let alone at the head of the pack.
+Ultimately, this latest iteration, produced by Doug Liman and Dexter’s Daniel Cerone, was more “Event Horizon than Game Of Thrones,” likely relegating it to the annals of time.
 [Danette Chavez]

 What is it?
 John Wick: Chapter 2 escalated its parent series from above-average action to brilliantly bonkers by leaning hard into the franchise’s goofy mythology, emphasizing a world of honorable contract killers and the high-class, rules-heavy hotels where they reside, wearing fancy suits and thinking about guns.
 Starz is putting its marker down on the idea that said universe can sustain that same interest even without Baba Yaga himself—although Keanu Reeves is expected to occasionally pop in for this TV take on his hit series, presumably checking in on a new assassin protagonist.

 How far along is it?
 Far enough that director Chad Stahelski has committed to filming the pilot, although it’s not expected to start filming until after John Wick 3 hits theaters next year.